howdoicomputer/revontulet/README.md

 # Shipping a Version

 The Makefile, by default, uses my Dockerhub username and account.
-You'll need to change it if you want to take ownership of this.
+You'll need to change it if you want to build your own images.

 The instructions look like this: